mon/ifs_layeredfs/data_mods/MOD_README.txt

   Any files that exist here will be used instead

 Special case: IFS files and their textures
-  IFS file contents can be modded by replacing ".ifs" with "_ifs" and creating a folder Most textures live inside the "tex" folder eg "somefile_ifs/tex/image.png"
+  IFS file contents can be modded by replacing ".ifs" with "_ifs" and creating a folder.
+  (This is the folder name you get by using ifstools to extract a .ifs file) Most textures live inside the "tex" folder eg "somefile_ifs/tex/image.png"
     You can just use "somefile_ifs/image.png" for neater folders Replacement images must match the dimensions of the image they are replacing